 I really happen to love oat milk BUT that doesn’t mean everyone else does.

 This drink also works with dairy milk, half and half, almond milk, macadamia nut milk, cashew milk, or even coconut milk.

-You could also do this with flavored creamers but since you’re adding a sweetened syrup to the drink you’ll want to make sure you don’t make your drink too sweet.
+You could also do this with flavored creamers but since you’re adding brown sugar syrup to the drink you’ll want to make sure you don’t make your drink too sweet.

 - 2 cups ice, divided

 - 1 Shot of espresso